sea0breeze/cernet-hawk/src/lib/modules/README.md

-every module should be named as *_detect
+every module should be named as *Detect

 parameter should be host, port, timeout